 See the Mailman archive FAQs for information on archives.

 Mailman owners are responsible for ensuring that emails with continuing retention requirements are transferred to a local storage location such as a network drive.
 For more information, see UW’s retention schedule.

-Mailing lists deleted by their owners will be deleted immediately.
-Note that an owner who has lists with archives of 500 MB or larger will be asked to reduce their size via deletion or removing attachments.
+Mailing lists that are deleted by their owners will be deleted immediately.
+Note: Owners with list archives of 500 MB or larger will be asked to reduce archive size via deletion or removing attachments.